-The addition of fly ash in concrete mixes offers a number of benefits for construction purposes, but it’s also great for the environment.
+The addition of fly ash in concrete mixes offers a number of benefits for construction purposes.
+It is also great for the environment.
 For one, leftover fly ash won’t need to be sent to landfills.
 For another, producing cement requires a high-temperature calcination process that releases CO2 emissions.
-For every pound of fly ash used to replace cement in concrete, nearly one pound of CO2 is prevented from entering the atmosphere.
+If every pound of fly ash is used to replace cement in concrete, nearly one pound of CO2 is prevented from entering the atmosphere.
 For construction purposes, fly ash in ready-mix concrete offers several advantages versus normal Portland cement-only concrete, including –

-– Durability: Concrete mixed with fly ash requires less water for production, which creates a denser product that is less prone to shrinking.
+Concrete mixed with fly ash requires less water for production, which creates a denser product that is less prone to shrinking.
 This makes it stronger and less prone to cracking or permeability.
 Less permeability provides great cold-weather resistance by keeping moisture and road chemicals out, which can shrink and expand as the temperatures vary by season.

-– Economics: Cement is the most expensive component of ready-mix concrete.
-By using fly ash as a substitute, concrete producers can create a better product that is less expensive to produce.
+Cement is the most expensive component of ready-mix concrete.
+By using fly ash as a substitute, it can create a better product that is less expensive to produce.
 A better product that is cheaper to make is a blessing for those watching the bottom line.
 Raw, untreated fly ash often contains residual coal char, or carbon, which can impact its performance or even its ability to be used in concrete.

 The ST Equipment & Technology electrostatic separation process can treat raw fly ash by removing the unwanted residual coal char.
-The resulting product is a mineral rich concrete grade fly ash, trademarked ProAsh®.
+The resulting product is a mineral-rich concrete grade, trademarked ProAsh®.
 The STET process can be used on both fresh and historically produced landfilled or impounded fly ash.